 - European Private Law

 - Information Law

 - International Criminal Law

 • International Trade & Investment Law

 • European Competition Law and Regulation

 Students without a background in European Union Law need to take the introductory course in European Union Law.
 This course is offered twice a year (September and February).
-Students without a background in Public International Law need to take the introductory course in Public International Law, offered in September only.
+Students without a background in International Law need to take the introductory course in International Law, offered in September only.